Eastern cottontail: Description

-The eastern cottontail has a distinctive white spot on its forehead and fur that ranges from reddish-brown to grayish-brown, with large hind feet, long ears, and a short, fluffy white tail.
+The eastern cottontail has a distinctive white spot on its forehead when young and fur that ranges from reddish-brown to grayish-brown, with large hind feet, long ears, and a short, fluffy white tail.
 Its underside is white, and there is a rusty patch near the tail.
 It differs from a hare in its overall smaller size and brownish-gray coloring around the head and neck, with a lighter-colored body and a white underside on the tail.
 The species also has large brown eyes and long ears adapted for detecting predators.
 During winter, the eastern cottontail's pelage becomes more gray than brown.
 Kits (young rabbits) develop a similar coloring after a few weeks but are born with a white blaze running down their forehead, which fades as they mature.

 This rabbit is medium-sized, measuring 36–48 cm in total length, including a tail that averages 5.3 cm.

 Adults typically weigh between 800 and 2000 g, with an average of around 1200 g.
 Females tend to be slightly heavier than males, although the sexes broadly overlap in size.
 The species exhibits slight geographic variation in body size, with individuals generally increasing in mass from southern to northern latitudes, in line with Bergmann's rule.
 For example, adult specimens from the Florida Museum of Natural History have a mean weight of 1.018 kg, whereas a study of 346 adults from Michigan found an average mass of 1.445 kg.